 - to facilitate, moderate, and document SW safety workshops.

 Safety Management Responsibilities

 To fulfill the safety requirements we implemented joined workshops with developers, designers, and testers.
 In these workshops, we analysed the existing SW implementation as well as the planned changes resp. new implementations to be compliant with safety objectives given by the end client.
 The workshop method to investigate systems safety was a combination of

 - repeatedly 5-Why-Questions drilled down from architectural design, code (component, module-level implementation)

 - imagining worst case scenarios: "What is the consequence if function X /code segment Y in module Z fails?", or "Which components/functional code has to fail, that safety objective n.m.l is not fulfilled?"

 The insight and results of these safety workshops led directly to new or changed functional requirements and/or test cases.
 I monitored and tracked their status with a DOORS database.

 The process model I designed and implemented covered

-additional activities, roles, and artefacts needed for DOD/ED compliance.
+- additional activities, roles, and artifacts needed for DOD/ED compliance.